vic-lee/ata/README.md

 tests' names indicates these are custom test cases created for additional testing; these tests are not provided by the problem statement and have a higher chance of containing errors.

+Certain directories have self-contained test scripts.
+Local test scripts always take precedence over `run.sh`.
+They are most likely created because the implementation is somehow incompatible with the global test script.